shiftlab/contentful-react-ui-extension/README.md

 This is a boilerplate for a React-based UI Extension for [Contentful](https://www.contentful.com/developers/docs/concepts/uiextensions/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-It was then "ejected" in order to add the `HtmlWebpackInlineSourcePlugin` plugin for our production webpack configuration, which allows us to inline all Javascript and CSS into our `index.html` file.
+It was then "ejected" in order to add the `HtmlWebpackInlineSourcePlugin` plugin to our production webpack configuration, which allows us to inline all Javascript and CSS into our `index.html` file.
 This is a requirement since Contentful expects all content to be in one `.html` file.